liamzdenek/ferment-ai/README.md

 <img src="./assets/ferment-logo.svg"/>

-A declarative framework for configuring and executing model-based LLM systems with unprecedented clarity and control.
+A declarative framework for configuring and executing workflow and agent-based LLM systems with unprecedented clarity and control.

 ## Introduction